tarantool/test-run/README.md

 ## Test execution

 Running a test begins with executing the `.skipcond` file.
-If `self.skip` is set to `1`, test-run skips this test and reports TODO.
+If after execution `self.skip` equals `1`, test-run skips this test.

 Next, the test file is executed and the output is written to a `.reject` file.
 If the output is TAP13-compatible, test-run validates it.